4 January 2022

 Temperatures may have plummeted, but we’ve got seasonal ideas to challenge your green fingers, inspired by our Winter Garden at Wakehurst.

 A visit to our Winter Garden will get you fizzing with ideas on how to add some gorgeous winter colour and fragrance to your own garden.

 Here are six plants we used when rejuvenating our Winter Garden here at Wakehurst.

 We picked plants that will look good throughout the year and brighten up outdoor spaces when others lose their sparkle.

 There are lots of red Cornus cultivars but few are as reliable or as strong as Cornus alba 'Sibirica'.

 It has the most impact when planted in a group and they can tolerate a wide range of soils, preferring some organic matter.

-Winter Cornus can be cut down hard in the spring to produce strong coloured shoots for the following winter and plants should be fed with a balanced fertiliser after this treatment.
+Winter Cornus can be cut down in the spring to produce strong coloured shoots for the following winter.
+Plants should be fed with a balanced fertiliser after this treatment.